What is inheritance tax?

 Gifts to charities

-You can make IHT-free gifts to most UK charities or to registered community amateur sports clubs whether outright or in the form of a trust.
+You can make IHT exempt gifts to most UK charities or to registered community amateur sports clubs.
 This exemption also covers qualifying charities established in the EU and some other countries.

 Gifts to political parties

-You can make an IHT-free gift to any UK political party as long as it has either at least two MPs in the House of Commons or one MP and received at least 150,000 votes in the last general election.
+You can make an IHT-free gift to any UK political party as long as at the last general election it had either at least two MPs in the House of Commons or one MP and received at least 150,000 votes.

-You do not need to take account of any gifts you make that are tax-free.
-Check here for lifetime tax free gifts.
+You do not need to pay any IHT on gifts you make that are exempt.

-Most other non tax-free gifts you make, apart from gifts to certain kinds of trust, will be what we call potentially exempt transfers (PETs).
+Most other non-exempt lifetime gifts you make, apart from gifts to certain kinds of trust, will be what we call potentially exempt transfers (PETs).

 This type of gift will become completely free from IHT if you live for seven years, after the date you made it.
-If you die within seven years the gift becomes chargeable to IHT.
+If you die within seven years the gift becomes chargeable to IHT, but you will only pay any tax if the value of your taxable estate on death together with the value of PETs made within the last seven years, exceeds the nil rate band at date of death.

 You do not need to notify HMRC about any PET when you make it and there will be no tax to pay at the time you make the gift.
 Over the years you need to keep a record, in date order, of all the PETs that you make, until the seventh anniversary of each gift, when you should take them out of your list.

 If you make a lifetime gift into some types of trust, the gift will be a chargeable lifetime transfer (CLT).
-You may have to pay IHT at the time of making the CLT, if its value is more than the IHT threshold (£325,000 in 2017/18).
-This section does not consider CLTs.
+You may have to pay IHT at the time of making the CLT, if its value is more than the IHT nil rate band (£325,000 in 2018/19).
 There is more information on the GOV.UK website.

-How do I work out the IHT due on a lifetime gift?
+How do I work out the IHT due on a lifetime gift, if I die within seven years?

 For IHT there is a tax threshold, known as the nil rate band, and below this limit you pay no tax as the rate is set at 0%.
-For 2017/18 the threshold is £325,000.
+For 2018/19 the basic threshold is £325,000.
+The rate is then usually 40% on anything above this amount.

-If you die within seven years of having made a gift, and your total transfers to date that are still taxable are less than £325,000, there will be no more tax to pay on any PET that has not reached its seventh anniversary.
+If you die within seven years of having made a gift, but your total gifts to date (within the seven year period) are less than £325,000, there will be no IHT to pay on the gift.
 This is because although the gift is taxable, the rate of tax is only 0%.
-However the PET is still added to your estate and so it does affect the amount of IHT paid on your death estate.
+However the gifts use up some of the nil rate band that could have otherwise been set against the value of your estate on death, so the gifts could, overall, affect the amount of IHT you pay.

-If you die within seven years of making a gift, and all your transfers to date that are still potentially exempt, because they have not reached the seventh anniversary, are more than £325,000, your executors will have some IHT to pay.
-They can, however, use any annual or other exemptions against each gift first, based on what you had available at the date of the original gift.
+If you die within seven years of making a gift, and your total gifts to date (within the seven year period) are more than £325,000, your executors will have some IHT to pay.
+They can, however, use any annual or other exemptions to reduce the value of the gifts that are included in the calculation, based on what you had available at the date of the original gift.

-Any tax that is then due can be reduced if the taxable gift was made more than three years before the date of death.
+Any IHT that is then due can be reduced if the gift was made more than three years before the date of death.
 This relief is called taper relief.

-The longer the time since the gift was made the less tax you pay.
-The relief reduces the tax due by 20% per year, from 80% in the period of three to four years before the death to 20% when the gift was made between six and seven years before the death.
+The longer the time since the gift was made the less IHT you pay.
+The relief reduces the tax due by 20% per year, from 80% of the full charge in the period of three to four years before the death, to 20% when the gift was made between six and seven years before the death.

 Example – Molly